fellert/SI507F17_finalproject/README.md

 ### Full Process:
-* Clone/download the repository, create database FELLERT_SI507FINAL (and enter user="" info), and install the proper packages using pip install -r requirements.txt
+* Clone/download the repository, create database FELLERT_SI507FINAL (and enter user="" info), and install the proper packages by typing pip install -r requirements.txt
-* Run the program by typing *python3 SI507F17_finalproject*.
-As the cache is not included in the repository, the first time the program is run it will create a file called "data.json", make requests, BeautifulSoup objects, and input stock information for 5 companies (AAPL, FB, XOM, AMZN, and GOOGL) into the cache and database
+* Run the program by typing *python3 SI507F17_finalproject* from the command line.
+As the cache is not included in the repository, the first time the program runs it will create a file called "data.json", make requests, BeautifulSoup and Stock() objects, and insert stock information for 5 companies (AAPL, FB, XOM, AMZN, and GOOGL) into the cache and database
 * The user will then be prompted to enter a stock ticker, in which the program then:
   * Looks to see if the ticker is in the cache - if not, it makes requests, BeautifulSoup and Stock() objects
   * If in the cache, it checks the timestamp and will run again if expired
   * If both pass, it will pull information from the cache and make a Stock() object
   * If the first two cases, the program will then update the cache and either create a new entry or update the database
 * Some basic information about the stock is then printed
-* The program will then generate a plotly HTML file, but the user has a choice as to automatically open a browser tab or skip
+* The program will then generate a plotly HTML file "stock_info.html", but the user has a choice as to automatically open a browser tab to display the chart or to skip.
+Each chart displays the 12-month price targets and analyst ratings.
+An example of the expected final result can be found in the repository under "expected_results"
 * The user is then prompted to enter another ticker or exit

+### Tests File and Important Note:
 SI507F17_finalproject_tests.py can be run by simply typing *pyhton SI507F17_finalproject_tests.py* from the command line.
-Three classes and 16 methods will then be executed.
+Four classes and 16 methods will then be executed (all of which should pass).
 One important note is that one method tests the contains function, which checks if a sentiment input (Bullish for stock that are a buy, and Bearish for those that are a sell) is in the stock's analyst ratings.
 It does this by converting the mean rating (on a scale of 1-5, lower numbers are buys, while higher ones are sell).
 Will markets changing by the day, the analysts ratings may be updated and shift this mean rating, thus throwing off the test.
 Just to be sure, I chose a stock that has been a buy for a long time, so this is unlikely.

 ## Additional Links

 * Example CNN Money request: http://money.cnn.com/quote/quote.html?symb=AAPL
 * Example Bloomberg request: https://www.bloomberg.com/quote/AAPL:US
 * Example Reuters request: https://www.reuters.com/finance/stocks/overview/AAPL.OQ
 * Plotly guide on bar charts: https://plot.ly/python/bar-charts/
 * Plotly guide for subplots (graphing to charts on one page): https://plot.ly/python/subplots/